-This guide was originally posted in 2016 but has been entirely updated in July 2019 with Google Flights’ new features and functionality.
+This guide was originally posted in 2016 but has been entirely updated in 2019 with Google Flights’ newer features and functionality.

 A perk of being a points and mile junkie is the ability to travel extremely comfortably.
 And I truly feel fortunate to be able to fly in premium cabins, whether it’s a flat bed seat across the Atlantic, or even a shower at 30,000 feet.
 However, with great